grafana/loki/docs/clients/promtail/pipelines.md

           expression: ".*(?P<panic>panic: .*)"

       # The metrics stage is going to increment a panic_total metric counter
-      # which promtail exposes.
+      # which Promtail exposes.
 The counter is only incremented when panic
       # was extracted from the regex stage.
       - metrics:
         - panic_total: